sophdubs/bar-chart-project/README.md

 drawBarChart(data, options, element);
 ```

 - The **data** parameter is the data the chart will work from.
+The data you will be providing should be formatted as specified below.

 - The **options** parameter is an object which has optional customizations for the bar chart.
+The options object with all the required keys is provided in the userFile.js file.
+For keys that you wish to customize, simply replace the current value with your preferred value based on the specifications below.
+If no customization for that key is desired, simply leave the value as 'null' and the default settings will be used. ** Do not delete any key/value pairs from the options object **

 - The **element** parameter is a DOM element or jQuery element that the chart will get rendered into.

+Your options object will contain all your customizations.
+The provided object contains all the

 ## Parameters